 origin, but it might be the owner's initials or something else.

-git remote rm origin if the identifier is
+git remote rm <identifier>where

 fpk, you'd do